A ransomware attack on a US hospital network took weeks to recover.

 Healthcare

-81.4% of Americans had their medical data leaked in 2024, slowing down hospitals and delaying treatments.
+81.4% of Americans had their medical data leaked in 2024, slowing down emergency care in hospitals and exposing patient information.

 Energy

-Ransomware attacks on energy companies worldwide jumped by 80% in just one year.
+Ransomware attacks on energy companies worldwide jumped by 80% in 2024.

 Water